bradcopenhaver/portfolio/readme.md

 This site can be viewed at http://bradcopenhaver.github.io/portfolio

 #### Contact
 Email Brad Copenhaver at bradcopenhaver@gmail.com

 #### Legal
-Author claims no ownership of images used on this webpage or pages linked from this page.
+Author claims no ownership of images used on this webpage or images on pages linked from this page.

 Copyright (c) 2016 Brad Copenhaver